GosslerJ/sproutech/README.md

 * Querying orders with close delivery deadlines.
 * Adding a new material, querying existing materials by material quality and size (diameter).
 * Transferring materials from an external warehouse to an internal warehouse.
-* Assigning materials to an ordered product, taking remaining material inventory.
+* Assigning materials to an ordered HProductCf, taking remaining material inventory.

 ## Entity-relationship diagram